0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Remember my name when we're done (_Remember my name when we are done_)
 ```

-- The narrator is afraid that their lover will just move on to someone better than them
-- Regardless of this, the narrator still wants them to remember them at all costs, reinforcing the lyrics earlier
+The desperate voice pulls back over as the narrator questions again if they can leave their lover.
+The narrator is afraid that their lover will just quickly move on to someone better than them and celebrate finding a new partner.
+Regardless of this, the narrator still wants them to remember them at all costs as they a

 ```ad-quote
 title: **dish rags**: 2:2:5-6